Tag: music

 Charlie used to love to tell how the huge Moon we had that night had risen above the tree line behind the mansion.
 It was a full moon at vernal equinox and came over the house due east, throwing some spooky shadows back over the courtyard.

 He’ll probably kill me for telling you this, but Charlie was always afraid of the Menehune.
 Ever since he was a little kid.
-So, imagine the scene; it was dark, with this big full moon rising over an abandoned ranch from the 1800s and there are noises coming toward him.
+Imagine the scene; it was dark, with this big full Moon rising over an abandoned ranch from the 1800s, and there are noises coming toward him.

 What would you do?